Skip to main content

 • The Student is expected to review the relevant research literature along with other team members.

-• This Project provides a unique opportunity to the candidate for fostering his/her knowledge in AI, Graph Neural Networks, and Deep Learning.
+• This Project provides a unique opportunity to the candidate for fostering their knowledge in AI, graph neural networks, and deep learning.

 Student qualifications required: